c3lang/c3-web/docs/language-common/defer.md

 ```c3
 defer (catch err) { ... };
 ```
-When the fault is captured this is convenient for logging the fault:
+In the latter form the fault is captured, which can be convenient for logging the fault:

 ```c3
 defer (catch err) io::printfn("fault found: %s", err)
 ```

 ### Memory allocation example

 ```c3